Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  *Editor*: (Doc Mgr only): An editor has the ability to review and validate a document prior to its publication.
 S/he can also update and delete a document.

-   -  *Administrator*: (File Mgr only): A file manager administrator has the ability to upload and manage file packages and releases.
-S/he can also set access permissions to user groups on packages and releases, even though s/he cannot define or update user groups (only a project administrator can).

 -  **Member of user groups**: For each individual members, the column lists all the project user groups s/he belongs to.
 See `User Groups`_ for more